QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Yurihama.md

     </table>
   </div>

-Yurihama is a town located within the [[Kanjō ward]] of the city of [[City of Hashiri]] that spans the length of the eastern shoreline and reaches the base of the mountain.
+Yurihama is a town located within the [[Kanjō ward]] of the city of [[Hashiri]] that spans the length of the eastern shoreline and reaches the base of the mountain.
 It is a high density area primarily dedicated to commercial and clean industrial uses, but is also a popular tourist destination due to the thriving night life in the area.

 -----
 > [!cite] Author info